LoboArkano/Automovillage/README.md

 ![image](https://user-images.githubusercontent.com/33432289/87968266-c141d680-ca85-11ea-9241-a1280afafee7.png)

-To create an article, select CREATE ARTICLE in the navbar and give a title, content, an image, and at least one category.
-You need to be logged to perform this action.
+To create an article, select CREATE ARTICLE in the navbar and give a title, content, image, and at least one category.
+You need to be logged in to perform this action.
 ![image](https://user-images.githubusercontent.com/33432289/87968849-ac197780-ca86-11ea-9f2e-c58e3bb76ece.png)

 To add a vote to an article, click the category section and click the Add Vote link.
-You need to be logged to perform this action.
+You need to be logged in to perform this action.

 ![image](https://user-images.githubusercontent.com/33432289/87969399-b38d5080-ca87-11ea-80b2-d964c9095e10.png)